hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-2.md

 If this configuration hasn't been done, which in the demo we use `sandbox-hdf.hortonworks` and `sandbox-hdp.hortonworks.com` mapped to sandbox IP `127.0.0.1`, then for more guidance refer to the link: [environment setup](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#environment-setup).

-**Have all the required services for HDF sandbox started up?**
+**Have all the required services for HDF and HDP sandbox started up?**

-If unsure, you can login to Ambari at [http://sandbox-hdf.hortonowrks.com:8080](http://sandbox-hdf.hortonowrks.com:8080).
+If unsure, you can login to HDF Ambari at [http://sandbox-hdf.hortonowrks.com:8080](http://sandbox-hdf.hortonowrks.com:8080).
+You can also HDP Ambari at [http://sandbox-hdp.hortonowrks.com:8080](http://sandbox-hdp.hortonowrks.com:8080).
 If you haven't setup Ambari `admin` password, refer to the link: [admin-password-reset](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#admin-password-reset) cause you will need the password for performing Ambari REST API Calls and operating on services in the Ambari UI.
+For resetting Ambari Admin password on HDF, open HDF web shell client at [http://sandbox-hdf.hortonworks.com:4200](http://sandbox-hdf.hortonworks.com:4200).
+For resetting Ambari Admin password on HDP, open HDP web shell client at [http://sandbox-hdp.hortonworks.com:4200](http://sandbox-hdp.hortonworks.com:4200).
+With both web shell clients, initial login is `root/hadoop`, if it is your first login, then you will be prompted to reset your password, make sure to remember it.
 The Ambari Dashboard will **Background Operations Running window**, which is accessible by the gear icon at the top right of Ambari.
 From there, you should see **Start All Services** with a green progress bar near it.
+On HDF, verify **NiFi** started.
+On HDP, verify **HDFS**, **Hive** and **Zeppelin** started.
+Otherwise, start them.

 ## Overview of Shell Code Used in Both Approaches